agrace339/Data-Center-Impact-Explorer/README.md

 ### Data on Data Centers

 * [FracTracker Alliance U.S. Data Centers Tracker](https://experience.arcgis.com/experience/5a4d072ad01449bba5698a80103fb909/page/About): Contains over 1,500 individual data centers in the U.S. with their precision locations and additional information.
-The data is allowed to be downloaded, shared, and used as long as proper credit is given to FracTracker. <mark>Should we include this data in the repository or not?</mark>
+The data is allowed to be downloaded, shared, and used as long as proper credit is given to FracTracker.

 ### Data on Drought

-* <mark>Add here - note source(s), reuse permissions, whether data is reposted in this repository</mark>
+* [U.S. Drought Monitor Site](https://droughtmonitor.unl.edu/CurrentMap.aspx): Tracks the drought across the U.S. on a weekly basis.
+The data can be used in tandem with this blurb: The U.S. Drought Monitor is jointly produced by the National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, the National Oceanic and Atmospheric Administration and the National Aeronautics and Space Administration.
+Map courtesy of NDMC.

 ### Data on Electricity